plotly/public-health/tutorials/mtcars.md

-TODO

-- replace some dashboard images (styling changes)
-- add gif at bottom
-- proofread
-___

 # Motor Trend Car Road Tests 1970-71

-In this tutorial, we'll create and style multiple individual plots in the Chart Studio, add them to a dashboard, and utilize the crossfilter function to interact and explore these data further.
+In this tutorial, we'll create and style multiple individual plots from separate datasets in the Chart Studio, add them to a dashboard, and utilize the crossfilter feature to interact and explore these data further.
+The main purpose of this dashboard is to show that you can create a crossfilter dashboard with plots that have different grids, so long as the grids have the same number of rows.

 ## Contents